akrahdan/SemEval2023/README.md

-# DuluthNLP at SemEval-2023 Task 12: AfriSenti-SemEval: Sentiment Analysis for Low-resource African Languages using Twitter Dataset
+# DuluthNLP at SemEval-2023 Task 12

-This repository contains the source code for our paper https://aclanthology.org/2023.semeval-1.236/.
+This repository contains the source code for our paper [DuluthNLP at SemEval-2023 Task 12: AfriSenti-SemEval: Sentiment Analysis for Low-resource African Languages using Twitter Dataset](https://aclanthology.org/2023.semeval-1.236).
+The paper includes a description of a pretrained model, described below, that was trained from scratch on Twi, the predominant language in Ghana.

 # TwiBERT
 ## Model Description